dvnagesh/Docker-Bday-Meetup/README.md

 Some of these might be new for you, don't worry, there will be mentors who will guide you through out the process.

-To be able to complete the training successfully and get most out of this, we have listed down the pre-requisites which needs be taken care before coming for the meetup.
+To be able to complete the training successfully and get most out of this, we have listed down the pre-requisites which needs be taken care before coming to the meetup.
 Please make sure that the below pre-requisites are in place.

 1. You need to bring your laptop for doing the training and self-based tutorials.